julie-jiang/sudoku/Set/README.md

     }
     ```

-4. Get the size of the tree
+7. Get the size of the set

     ```c++
     int size = set.size()
     ```

-5. Get the root of the tree (without removing)
+8. Iterate through the set

     ```c++
-    T item = set.getRoot()
-    ```
+    for (Set<T>::iterator it = set.begin(); it != set.end(); ++it) {
+        std::cout << *it << std::endl;
+    }

-7. Get all the elements in the tree as a stack (This is mostly for convenience at the moment, might be eliminated in the final version)
+7. Print the elements in the set via in order traversal

     ```c++
-    #include <cstdlib>
-    #include <stack>
-    // ...
-    stack<T> elements = set.getElements()
-    ```

-6. Print the elements in the tree via in order traversal

-    ```c++
     set.print()
     ```

-7. Print the tree with a bunch of brackets indicating parent-child relationship.
+8. Print the set tree with a bunch of brackets indicating parent-child relationship.
 This is mostly for debugging at the moment and will probably be removed later.

     ```c++
     set.printTree()